Skip to content

 Public Opinion on Welfare

 Americans believe strongly in work and that the purpose of welfare should be to get people back on their feet.
-A strong majority also believe that a work standard or job training should be attached to the receipt of welfare.
+A strong majority also believe that a work standard or job training should be attached to receiving welfare.
 A majority of poor Americans believe that increased economic growth will do more to help solve poverty than an increase in welfare benefits.
 A large majority of Americans believe the war on poverty has been ineffective.
 However, most Americans do not want to see a drop in welfare benefits to the poor, even to pay down the federal deficit.
 The Welfare Opinion Page includes a full analysis of these and other opinions, including the underlying surveys.

 Simplify the Complex

 The welfare system is complex and difficult to track because it spans 8 different federal agencies and falls into 13 categories.
 In addition, rules are complex and unique to each program.
-This page summarizes the key aspects of the system and creates comparison tables for key aspects of the system.
-This page simplifies the complexity!
+This page summarizes the key aspects of the system and creates comparison tables for key aspects of the system—this page simplifies the complexity!

 Lacking Coordination

 All U.S. welfare programs provide benefits to low-income individuals and families.
-However, the definition of low-income is unique per program.
+However, the definition of low income is unique per program.
 Therefore, there is little coordination between the programs as to qualification rules.
 This is due to the fact the system was created one program at a time over the past 70 years.
 Never has Congress tried to pass legislation to coordinate the programs into a single system with consistent goals and ease of use.
 As a result, low-income Americans need to navigate each program separately, which is no easy task.

 Welfare Spending